theborakompanioni/azure-docs.de-de/articles/service-fabric/service-fabric-manage-application-in-visual-studio.md

 <properties
-   pageTitle="Verwalten Ihrer Anwendungen in Visual Studio | Microsoft Azure" description="Verwenden Sie Visual Studio zum Erstellen, Entwickeln, Packen, Bereitstellen und Debuggen Ihrer Service Fabric-Anwendungen und -Dienste." services="service-fabric" documentationCenter=".net" authors="seanmck"
+   pageTitle="Manage your applications in Visual Studio | Microsoft Azure" description="Use Visual Studio to create, develop, package, deploy, and debug your Service Fabric applications and services." services="service-fabric" documentationCenter=".net" authors="seanmck"